MultiQC/MultiQC/docs/modules/bbduk.md

 ---
 Name: BBDuk
 URL: https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/
-Description: >
+Description: Tool for common data-quality-related trimming, filtering, and masking operations
+---

+The BBDuk module produces summary statistics from the stdout logging information from the BBDuk tool of the [BBTools](http://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/) suite of tools.

 "Duk" stands for Decontamination Using Kmers.
 BBDuk was developed to combine most common data-quality-related trimming, filtering, and masking operations into a single high-performance tool.
----

-The BBDuk module produces summary statistics from the stdout logging information from the BBDuk tool of the [BBTools](http://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/) suite of tools.
-The module can summarise data from the following BBDuk funtionality
-(descriptions from command line help output):
+The module can summarise data from the following BBDuk funtionality (descriptions from command line help output):

 - `entropy` - entropy filtering